Yukie OSA, PhD (Ms.)

-She is a member of the Board of Trustees for the United Nations Institute for Training and Research (UNITAR) (2016-present) and was members of the Advisory Group for the United Nations Central Emergency Response Fund(UNCERF) (2012–15) and Japanese National Commission for UNESCO (2013-17).
+She was a member of the Board of Trustees for the United Nations Institute for Training and Research (UNITAR) (2016-2021), members of the Advisory Group for the United Nations Central Emergency Response Fund(UNCERF) (2012–15) and Japanese National Commission for UNESCO (2013-17).

 Professor, Graduate School of Social Design Studies, Rikkyo University

 President, Association for Aid and Relief, Japan

 Advisory board member, Soma City Reconstruction Council(Fukushima Pref.)